I’m not a choreographer. Is this program still for me?

 What are the requirements to participate as a student in the festival?

-The program is not for beginners but IS for any student ages 8-22 who has been training seriously for several years and would self-report themselves as intermediate or advanced based on being classified in these ‘levels’ by their teacher.
-Student participants come from all different types of training environments – ballet or contemporary conservatories, arts high schools, schools run by professional dance companies, and a wide-variety of studios.
+The program is not for beginners, but IS for any student ages 13-22 who has been training seriously for several years and would self-report themselves as intermediate or advanced based on being placed in these classifications by their teacher.
+Student participants come from all different types of training environments – ballet or contemporary conservatories, arts high schools, schools run by professional dance companies, competitive-based studios, and everything in between.

 Do I need transportation during the festival?

-All of the festival activities will take place at the Rose Wagner Performing Arts Center in Downtown Salt Lake City.
-If you stay at the official festival hotel listed under the ‘Travel’ section of the website, or choose another hotel close by, you will not need transportation except to and from the Salt Lake City International Airport.
-The hotel and performing arts center are 15 minutes from the airport.
-Plenty of food options are within walking distance of the festival location.
+All of the festival activities will take place at the Dance Institute in Austin, TX.
+If you stay at the recommended hotel listed under the ‘Travel’ section of the website, you will not need transportation (except to and from the Austin-Bergstrom International Airport).
+The hotel and studios are 25-30 minutes from the airport.

 What does a typical day look like?

-We will begin with our opening and orientation on Tuesday evening.
-For the remainder of the week, mornings will be technique classes; afternoons will be hands-on performance and choreography workshops and mentoring sessions; evenings will be learning new choreography.
+We will begin with our opening and orientation on Friday morning.
+For the remainder of the week, mornings will be classes; afternoons will be hands-on performance and choreography workshops and mentoring sessions; evenings will include other special activities.

 Do I get to perform choreography at the festival?

-Yes, every student participant gets to perform original choreography at the Festival Gala Concert on Saturday night.
+In a normal year, every student participant gets to perform original choreography at the Festival Gala Concert on Saturday night.
 Students learn the original choreography during the week and share this special moment on stage with all of their friends they made during the event.
+This feature will return in Summer 2022!

 How should I prepare for meals during the festival?

-Students should plan on bringing a healthy lunch, dinner and snacks with them during the day, or have food delivered by parents or accompanying teachers.
-There are also many options to get meals within walking distance of the Rose Wagner Performing Arts Center.
+Students should plan on bringing a healthy lunch, dinner, and snacks with them during the day, or have food delivered by parents or accompanying teachers.
+There are also some options to get meals within walking distance of the Dance Institute.

 What is the recommended attire?